rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Access Control/Types of Broken Access Controls/Vertical Privilege Escalation/Platform Misconfiguration.md

 In order to test if frameworks support `X-Original-URL` and `X-Rewrite-URL`, we can do the following:
 1. Send request to Burp Repeater
 2. Change the URL in the request line to `/` and add the HTTP Header `X-Original-URL: /invalid-route`.
-If the application returns a 404 Response, it might indicate that the backend system is processing the URL from the `X-Original-Header`.
+If the application returns a 404 Response, it might indicate that the backend system is processing the URL from the `X-Original-Header`
+	1. If the target URL requires a parameter, change the URL in request line to `/?parameter=value`
 3. Change the value of `X-Original-Header` to the intended route target